-You should be able to clearly explain how you've identified is needed the need for this project and how you will target the people and who have the greatest need for support, including needs targeted related to cost-of-living challenges.
-This means your project may stem from the results of is user-led consultation.
+is needed and targeted You should be able to clearly explain how you've identified the need for this project and how you will target the people who have the greatest need for support, including needs related to cost-of-living challenges. is user-led This means your project may stem from the results of consultation.
 Your organisation may be led by people who are from your beneficiary group, and you should have recent relevant experience of working with the target group.
 You may have a service-user steering group.
-Show us how the idea for your project has been shaped by the people it will benefit.
-This means there should be a wider impact to your work, has lasting which will endure beyond the life of your grant.
-Your project should show that it offers a positive benefit to members of impact Armed Forces communities.
+Show us how the idea for your project has been shaped by the people it will benefit. has lasting impact This means there should be a wider impact to your work, which will endure beyond the life of your grant.
+Your project should show that it offers a positive benefit to members of Armed Forces communities.